George II of Imereti: Feudal conflict intensifies

 The victory at Ianeti was followed by an Imeretian–Gurian invasion of Mingrelia, and when King George captured Zugdidi, Levan Dadiani was forced to take refuge in Constantinople.
 However, George II of Imereti continued to face a defiant nobility.
 Encouraged by Sultan Selim II, Lavan Dadiani returned to Georgia in 1568 and, supported by nine Ottoman ships and troops from Erzurum and Trabzon, landed in Guria, threatening Prince Gurieli with a devastating invasion.
 George Gurieli was forced to pay him tribute and assisted in expelling the Georgia's forces from Mingrelia.

 King George sought to consolidate his power by orchestrating the assassination of Duke Javakh Chiladze during a banquet held in his honor.
 The Chiladze domains, a powerful territory spanning Imereti, Guria, and Mingrelia, were then annexed to the royal lands as punishment for the duke’s support of Dadiani during the Battle of Ianeti.
 In response, George of Guria and Levan of Mingrelia declared war on George II, defeating him and divided the Chiladze estates between themselves.

 These conflicts had severe consequences for the local population.
 The economy of western Georgia, laboriously established by Bagrat III, collapsed, while the Ottomans exploited the instability to extend their influence over the regional nobility.

 To stabilize the situation, George II of Imereti engaged in a variety of diplomatic maneuvers and facilitated inter-dynastic marriages, which paved the way to an alliance between himself and his neighbors George II of Guria and George III of Mingrelia.
 This so called "alliance of three Georges" provided a period of peace for Western Georgia for much of the 1570s.

 Success against the Ottoman invasions

 In 1578, following the devastation of Tbilisi, the Ottoman general Lala Mustafa Pasha turned his ambitions toward Imereti with the intention of invading the kingdom and overthrowing the “rebel Christian” George.
 However, George fortified the perilous Likhi Range, the natural frontier between western and eastern Georgia, and inflicted a serious defeat on the Ottoman forces.

 George II returned in triumph to Kutaisi, bringing with him treasures seized from the Ottomans.
 On 1 November, however, Lala Mustafa Pasha once again advanced toward Imereti.
 George II defeated him for the second time at the Likhi Range, effectively ending Ottoman attempts to conquer western Georgia by force.

+Prince Constantine, brother of George II.